Total complaints managed – 877

 Over the course of this year significant improvements were made in the average time that each complaint takes.
 However we still feel that further improvements should be possible and will be making efforts to achieve this objective.

 There are a small proportion of claims that are of a more complex nature or where extenuating circumstances necessitate additional time beyond the 90 days being invested to ensure a fair and reasoned ruling can be made.
 The proportion of claims that fall into this category are as follows:

-While there have been increases in processing time, it should be emphasized that the overall processing time still sits at around half of the target set by the EU ADR legislation, significantly outperforming the established benchmarks, and that our current processing time is roughly in line with that of other major ADR services within the industry.
+It should also be emphasized that the overall processing time still sits at less than half of the target set by the EU ADR legislation, significantly outperforming the established benchmarks, and that our current processing time is roughly in line with that of other major ADR services within the industry.